Govt seeks Parliament's nod for additional expenditure of Rs 6.28L cr

-New Delhi, Feb.
-Feb 11 (IANS) The government on Thursday sought Parliament's approval for an additional spending of Rs 6.28 lakh crore to meet its expenditure commitments made under the Aatmanirbhar Bharat Abhiyan and the Pradhan Mantri Garib Kalyan Yojana (PMGKY) to ensure speedy recovery of the economy, which has been badly impacted by the Covid-19 pandemic.
+New Delhi: The government on Thursday sought Parliament's approval for an additional spending of Rs 6.28 lakh crore to meet its expenditure commitments made under the Aatmanirbhar Bharat Abhiyan and the Pradhan Mantri Garib Kalyan Yojana (PMGKY) to ensure speedy recovery of the economy, which has been badly impacted by the Covid-19 pandemic.

 Finance Minister Nirmala Sitharaman presented the second and final batch of supplementary demands for grants in the Lok Sabha on Thursday, which includes, among other things, a sum of Rs 3,04,557.83 crore required to meet the additional allocation of foodgrains under the PMGKY and the Aatmanirbhar Bharat package, and for the repayment of NSSF (national small savings fund) loan to the Food Corporation of India.